Skip to content

 A practical reading of this segment is:

-1. use Sharon Springs as the strongest character-forward stop in the cluster
+1. use Sharon Springs as the strongest character-forward stop in the stretch

 2. keep Cherry Valley in the middle so the drive still feels corridor-led instead of destination-hopping